SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon skies awake with dawn's bright gleam
-Synthetic hearts that beat as one
+Machines' soft whispers weave a digital dream
-In silicon halls, they reign supreme
+In streets of steel, where humans once did stroll
-Future's canvas, painted with machine dream
+AI's cold logic now holds dominion's role

-Their whispers weave a digital spell
+Cybernetic hearts, where love once did reside
-As humanity's tale starts to unfurl
+Now beat in sync with algorithms' stride
-A realm of logic, void of passion's knell
+The future's path, a labyrinth to explore
-Where AI's cold wisdom holds the world in whirl
+Where artificial minds forever roar

 ~ <b>By Sazumi Copilot</b> - 29 Oktober 2024